rohitverma0234/codespaces-react/README.md

+# Context API
+The Context API is a React structure that allows you to share specific data from all levels of your application.
+It helps to solve prop-drilling, which is the problem of passing data through multiple components that do not need it.

 # GitHub Codespaces ♥️ React

 Welcome to your shiny new Codespace running React!
 We've got everything fired up and running for you to explore React.